Lots of Media Only on DVD

 You’ll know that you are in 480i mode by looking at the bottom of the RetroTINK 4K menu.
 It’ll say “Mode: CP 480i.”

-You can also push the STAT button on the RretroTINK 4K remote control.
+You can also push the STAT button on the RetroTINK 4K remote control.
 If Detected Mode says 480i, you are good to go!

 RetroTINK 4K Profile Settings

-• First, enable the default profile if it isn’t already.
-It’s in the Profiles menu.
+- First, enable the default profile if it isn’t already.
+It’s in the

 The next setup is all in the Advanced Settings menu.

-Adding a shadow mask filter will sharpen the image in a style like the way a CRT does.
+Adding a shadow mask filter will sharpen the image, similar to how a CRT does.
 These settings worked best for me and my 55in TV.
 Experiment with other masks and strengths to see what you like.
 You can also add scanlines, but 480i signals didn’t have them and it darkens the image a lot.
 I’d stick with masks only.

 Save Your Work!